 All of these are ways that you can demonstrate that a vibrant downtown ordinance can be practical.

 The key provision of what we envision in the first draft of the vibrant downtown ordinance is a requirement that owners of vacant first-floor commercial property rent up the space for as little as a dollar per month on a month-to-month basis within a short period of time.
-We favor 90 days, which will get the owners' attention and cause a huge outcry of unfairness, but also energize the community and cause building owners and potential entrepreneurs to get smart.
+We favor 90 days, which will get the owners' attention and cause a huge outcry of unfairness, but it also will energize the community and cause building owners and potential entrepreneurs to become proactive.

 Of course the law would have to specify the geographic boundaries and define what counts as first-floor space.